They don’t make travel trailers like how they used to, so we love seeing classic campers like this 1959 Oasis restored with old-school style.

 They refinished the bathroom walls and rebuilt the wooden doors.
 It was also updated with a new modern RV toilet.

-The all-aluminum shower across from the toilet is still completely original.
+The all-aluminum shower is still completely original.
 The trailer was upgraded with a 110-volt electric hot water tank as well as a new 12-volt water pump.